LOFOTEN ARCTIC OUTDOOR ROAD TRIP (MARCH)

 photography edition / back-to-basics version

 If you like hiking, climbing peaks, snowshoeing and visiting remote places where hardly ever people go, then this Lofoten Islands Outdoor Road Trip is the right choice for you.
 We will visit nature areas with superb surroundings like dramatic mountains, waterfalls, snug fjords, forests and remote beaches.
 If you like to see the islands from a different perspective then we will also bring our kayaks (optional) for some awesome paddling in the fjords .
 We explore with a 4x4 land rover defender or our T4 and stay overnight in a mix of expedition tents, tipi tents, cabins and cottages.
 This is a great trip for people that like to explore non-touristic areas, but also for photographers and we make sure you have enough time to do your thing.
-LAST-MINUTE OFFER 1275 Euro (9 days).
+Costs are 1375 Euro (9 days).

 WHAT IS AN OUTDOOR ROAD TRIP?